-When you perform a multiple measurement, you store the value that the measured values may vary in Probe Settings > Configuration of probe behavior > Automatic mode: Confidence range for multiple measurement.
+When you perform a multiple measurement, you store the value that the measured values may vary in Probe Settings > Configuration of probe behavior > Automatic mode: Confidence interval of multiple measurements.
 If the difference in the measured values exceeds the value defined by you, the TNC outputs an error message.